kieter/practice/README.md

 # practice
-repo that I'm using to hone my skills
+repo that I'm using to practice. back to the basics 😤